rbuas/image-room/doc/personas.md

 *needs*
 - Be fast to make travels
 - Know the schedule to predict events and needs
-- Be cautious to well import cards and dont loose images
+- Be cautious to well import cards and don't loose images

 *goals* :
 - Bring back images to the [workbase](#workbase)